pdarche/carbon/docs/carbon.md

 ### What goal should be set for carbon emissions?
  - Presumably, the ideal would be to have no warming [is this the case?].
 Unfortunately, since carbon is cumulative and long-lasting (it stays in the atmosphere for approximately 1000 years) [TODO: CITATION], we'd need to average emissions of negative 5 billion tons per year for the next 84 (with zero emissions thereafter) to "undo" historical emissions and achieve that goal.
  - Since this isn't feasible, the question is to what extent can emissions be reduced without doing more social and economic harm than we would avert [CITATION: ECONOMIC POLICY MAKING AROUND CLIMATE CHANGE].
+ - Ultimately, the choice of the extent of reduction depends on the how the costs associated with various degrees of warming are evaluated - be they evaluated by economic cost, cost to human health, cost to plants and animals, to future generations, etc.
  - In December 2015, representatives from around the world [TODO: who were they, how many countries, which countries, etc.] met in Paris to set a global warming target and the steps that each would take to reach the emissions cuts that would be required.
 The parties ultimately set a target of 1.5 degrees of warming by 2100 [TODO: add how they selected that number][TODO: CITATION].
 Emissions beyond that number, they concluded, made the likelihood of catestrophic warming too great [TODO: enumerate reasons why].
 - 1.5 degree target means we have a global, all-time carbon "budget" of about about 1,000 gigatons or 1 trillion metric tons of carbon and carbon equivalent emissions.
 Since we've already emitted 500 gigatons [TODO: CITATION], we're down to 500 gt to emit over the next 84 years.
 - Given current emisisons and emission growth rates, we're on track to exhaust our budget by __YEAR Y__, meaning we'd need a cumulative reduction in emissions by __X__ percent each year.